prezihomework/prezi-processor/README.md

-Welcome to prezi-processor micro service!
+Welcome to prezi-processor web application!
 ===================

 This repository contains a **Python3 & Django** based Web Application with SQLite database structure for representing Prezi data, provided by prezi-data-provider micro service.